davidzoltowski/academic-kickstart/content/home/selected.md

 +++
-# A Featured Publications section created with the Featured Content widget.
-# This section displays publications from `content/publication/` which have
-# `featured = true` in their front matter.
-+++
 # Selected Publications widget.
 # This widget displays publications from `content/publication/` which have
 # `selected = true` in their `+++` front matter.